Carlos-Alvarenga721/Carlos-Alvarenga721/README.md

 ## I'm a Computer Science and Engineering Student

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 📚 I’m currently learning everything about Frontend and Backend technologies
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 🌐 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play pool and snooker 🎱.
+- ⚡ Fun fact: I love to play soccer and work out 💪🏼.

 ---

 ### Languages and Tools 🛠

 <h4> Languages </h4>
 <span>